ShravanMeena/JavaScript-Marathon-Interview-Questions-2023/01/README.md

 It is time to compare both undefined and null.
 So undefined and null represents nothing-ness but the both contain different datatype

 ## Relative questions
+- What is typeof?
+    - typeof is a kind of operator which gives you the type of variable, that is the data type of a variable

 - What is undefined in javascript ?
   - We have already discussed about this above but in simple term `A varibale which is not assigned a value is "undefined"`
     - for e.g. ```let y; // undefined```